docodile/docodile/docs/reference/organisation.md

 ## Ordering

-By default `gendoc` will order navigation alphabetically but with `index.md` files sorted to the top.
+By default `Docodile` will order navigation alphabetically but with `index.md` files sorted to the top.
 Sometimes alphabetical isn't the appropriate sorting method as your content might have a strict order relationship.
 In these cases you can add a `_nav.md` file to the directory you want to sort.
 These hidden nav files just use a regular Markdown list to control the ordering of your

 ```markdown
 - getting-started